 - Your own image with your product or service + caption.
 This works better than just a caption-based shoutout, but you have to make sure the call to action is good.
 Some accounts will only let you put up the image for a certain period of time, and others will let it stay up.
 Usually the higher traffic the page, the more you see rules and restrictions.

 The strategy behind the shoutouts can also vary.
-What we recommend is for the CTA to follow your page instead of one that leads people to subscribe or optin, as you can capture the audience and engage with them more.
+What we recommend is adding a CTA to follow your page instead of one that leads people to subscribe or optin, as you can capture the audience and engage with them more.
 We have tried both pushing the Foundr subscription and getting the viewer to follow our page, and we have found it’s way more effective to get them to follow you.
 You have to remember you can’t put clickable links in the captions, so it can be hard to get people to perform specific actions.
 It takes more time for people to go to the bio, find the link, click on it, and then subscribe, than it does for them to click the follow button.

 As in all walks of life, money talks.
 That means you can buy shoutouts.
 Prices for shoutouts will vary by account.
-We found that the pages with the best results are motivational, business accounts, so you need to find high traffic pages that have good engagement.
+We found that the pages with the best results are motivational or business accounts, so you need to find high-traffic pages that have good engagement.
 We constitute good engagement as at least 1-2% of likes per how many followers the account has.

-Also be sure to be active in the comment section of every shout out post.
+Also be sure to stay active in the comment section of every shoutout post.
 It’ll significantly drive up your own engagement levels and increase the chances people will bother to click through to your account.

 For an account with decent engagement and 200,000 followers, we wouldn’t pay more than $50 per shoutout, and we would want to use our own image.